dragon-dune/dragon-dune/dragon-dune.txt

 1. Territory 0• is the Imperial palace and is neutral territory.
     Players will never battle in territory 0•.
-2. A player controls a city if they alone have tokens there.
+2. A player controls a city if they alone have unit there.
 3. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
 They may move through four territories in the movement round (instead of 2).
-4. Players may never have more than 20 player tokens between on the board and the player's graveyard at any one time.
+4. Players may never have more than 20 units between on the board and the player's graveyard at any one time.
-5. No more than two players may have tokens in a castle at one time.
+5. No more than two players may have units in a castle at one time.
-    This does not count hidden tokens.
+    This does not count hidden units.

 Factions:
 =========